-This is why it is mainly public institutions that are the target ofacyber
+This is why public institutions in particular are the target of cyber attacks

 A large number of cyber attacks hit public institutions and authorities in 2019.
 The administration of the city of Frankfurt am Main, the Berlin Chamber Court and the administration of Neustadt am Rübenberge are just three examples that show the catastrophic consequences that an infestation with malware can have for authorities.
 In all these cases, it was the banking Trojan Emotet – the most dangerous malware in the world at the moment, according to the Federal Ministry for Information Security (BSI) – that was able to paralyze these authorities and in some cases still does so.

 Even less than six months after the Emotet infestation, the Berlin Chamber Court is largely offline.
 Neustadt am Rübenberge was also badly hit, because when the attack hit the city hall in September 2019, the hackers were able to encrypt most of the files.
 Administrative work came to a virtual standstill: construction projects, marriages and payments of parental allowances were no longer possible.